 In a fun and insightful interview, Faye paints the picture of what it was like to go from a financial services solutions architect to a leader in AWS training.

 Advice for females: “Being proud of your achievements is the best way to claim your power.”

 What initially drew you to A Cloud Guru?

-I was a student taking Ryan’s CSAA course, and as part of that, after that I passed I was contacted to do a student testimonial.
-As a thank you, A Cloud Guru took all the students that did a testimonial out to dinner.
+I was a student taking [ACG co-founder] Ryan’s AWS CSAA course.
+After I passed, I was contacted to do a student testimonial.
+As a thank you, A Cloud Guru took all the students who did a testimonial out to dinner.
 I met the team along with other students, and I remember thinking, “These guys are having so much fun.
-They have just such a great, friendly dynamic.”
+They have such a great, friendly dynamic.”

 How did gender play a part in your story?

 As a woman in an engineering role, you always have to prove yourself in a way that a man would never have to.
 No one ever looks at the new guy and thinks, “Does he know what he’s talking about?”
 They always do with a girl.

 But in a way, I have an advantage because it means I naturally hold myself to much higher standards.
 I always make sure I work harder than all the guys around me.
 I don’t think that I’m going to do as much as they do; I’m going to do more than them.
 I’m going to try to be the best.